willschulz/introducing-rechat/README.md

-# introducing-rechat
+# Introducing ReChat: A Tool for Studying Text Conversations
-Replication materials for "Introducing Rechat" (Shen &amp; Schulz 2023)
+This repo contains replication materials for "Introducing Rechat: A Tool for Studying Text Conversations" (Shen &amp; Schulz 2023).